mithril-security/blind_chat/docs/index.md

 You can test BlindChat [here](https://chat.mithrilsecurity.io/).

-Fore more information about the design of BlindChat, check out our dedicated page [here](./blind_chat_page.md).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CNqStjJ7EVE?si=wKz_Yg_NBKOaotF6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### 🦙 BlindLlama

 **BlindLlama** is the core technology behind BlindChat.
 It enables AI providers to deploy easy-to-use AI APIs within a **privacy-by-design system** using **enclaves**.
 With BlindLlama, AI providers can provide **cryptograhic guarantees** that they will not be able to access user data.

-Fore more information about the design of BlindLlama, check out our dedicated page [here](/blind_chat_page.md).

 ### 🐈 BlindChat Local